GETTING TO KNOW JESUS PERSONALLY

 Obviously, one major question is, “How do I learn to hear from God so I know what He wants me to do?”

-Sexual lust is a major player in this arena.
+- Sexual lust is a major player in this arena.
 When sexual lust is strong in us, it will lead us into all kinds of romantic fantasies that we have no idea are related to our lust.
 We will not hear the Lord accurately while we have passionate, fervent desires.
-We have to get rid of these by asking Jesus to remove them.
+We must get rid of these by asking Jesus to remove them.

 When we have overcome our idols, and that is what passionate, fervent desires are, we then are prepared to turn over our life to Christ.